 1.2 Attendant Risk

-These nagging doubts that are going through your head I’ll call the Attendant Risks: they’re the ones that will occur to you as you start to think about what will happen.
+These nagging doubts that are going through your head are what I’ll call the Attendant Risks: they’re the ones that will occur to you as you start to think about what will happen.

-When we go about preparing this wonderful evening, we can choose to deal with these risks: shop for the ingredients in advance, prepare parts of the meal, maybe practice the cooking in advance.
+When we go about preparing for this wonderful evening, we can choose to deal with these risks: shop for the ingredients in advance, prepare parts of the meal, and maybe practice the cooking in advance.
 Or, we can wing it, and sometimes we’ll get lucky.

-How much eﬀort we expend on these Attendant Risks depends on how big we think they are.
+How much effort we expend on these Attendant Risks depends on how big we think they are.
 For example, if you know there’s a 24-hour shop, you’ll probably not worry too much about getting the ingredients well in advance (although, the shop could still be closed).